madhav-datt/Be-Safe-app/README.md

 The app uses the phone's in-built sensors (accelerometer) and measures changes in its reading by polling the accelerometer at predefined intervals.
 It then compares change in acceleration of the phone to an emperically determined threshold to  automatically detect if the user was in a car accident.

 The threshold change in acceleration is based on [research](http://www1.cse.wustl.edu/~schmidt/PDF/wreckwatch.pdf) and statistical data to minimize false positives.
-The app will not get triggered if the phone falls on the ground or is thrown by a person.
+The app will not get triggered if the phone falls on the ground or is thrown at a wall.

 If the threshold change in acceleration is crossed, the app assumes that the user is in a car accident and sends out an emergency alert SMS/Text Message to the pre-entered emergency number with the users location.